easonnie/ChaosNLI/README.md

 ------------------------------------------------------------
 ```

+To examine *the factor of human agreement on model performance*, check out this informative [jupyter-notebook](https://github.com/easonnie/chaos_nli/blob/master/src/notebook/binned_plot.ipynb) to find the partitioned results according to the entropy range.

 ## Evaluate
 ### I got a new method to produce a label distribution over each example in ChaosNLI.
 How can I evaluate my method?